joshmcconaha/harbaugh-to-butt-chrome/README.md

 Non-Chrome Browsers
 ------------

-Your’e on your own.  cloud-for-butt has versions for other browsers.
+You're on your own.  cloud-for-butt has versions for other browsers, or you could fork this and modify as you want.
 Go to GitHub, download the zip, then find and replace “cloud” with “Harbaugh.”

 https://github.com/logancollins/cloud-to-butt-safari

 https://github.com/DaveRandom/cloud-to-butt-mozilla

 https://github.com/DaveRandom/cloud-to-butt-opera